 Location.
 Keep your grill at least 10 feet from your house.
 Fire can spread to any structure or overhang quickly.
 Keep the area surrounding your grill free of decorations, umbrellas, and other flammable items.
 A wood deck is not an ideal surface for cooking.
 Make sure you’re able to keep kids and pets clear of the cooking area.

 Maintenance.
 Clean your cooker frequently.
 How often will depend on what and how much you’re using it to cook.
-Some meats generate a lot of grease which can fill a drip pan or coat the inside rapidly.
+Some meats generate a lot of greases that can fill a drip pan or coat the inside rapidly.
 I prefer to do a basic wipe down after the unit is cool and before I put the cover back on, then a deeper clean once a month.
 The more often you clean, the easier it is to keep up.
 Check your lines for gas leaks: mix a solution of half dish soap/half water and pour on your gas hoses and connectors.
 The soap will bubble if there’s a leak once the gas is turned on.

 Operation.
 Don’t overload the smoker or grill.
-This can cause a lot of grease to drip down to the burner.
+This can cause a lot of greases to drip down to the burner.
 Don’t leave your grill unattended; you need to monitor it frequently.
 If you want perfectly cooked meat, you should be doing this anyway.
 Avoid BWI – Barbequing While Intoxicated – as you’ll need to be able to react quickly if something goes wrong.
 Never light your unit with the lid/door closed as gas can build up rapidly and explode when ignited.